On the $p$-adic theory of local models: Introduction

 The aim of the present manuscript is to connect the scheme-theoretic local models to Scholze--Weinstein's $p$-adic approach.
 More precisely, we prove the Scholze--Weinstein conjecture \cite[Conjecture 21.4.1]{SW20} on the existence and uniqueness of (weakly normal) local models, representing minuscule portions of the parahoric Beilinson--Drinfeld Grassmannian.
 Our methods allow us to prove, furthermore, the test function conjecture of Haines--Kottwitz \cite[Conjecture 6.1.1]{Hai14} for these local models in full generality, expressing the trace of Frobenius function on the nearby cycles sheaf in terms of spectral data.

 These local models are intimately related with moduli spaces of $p$-adic shtukas by \cite[Lecture XXV]{SW20}.
-Recently, progress in their study was made by Pappas--Rapoport \cite{PR21} in the Hodge type case, partially relying on a positive solution of the Scholze--Weinstein conjecture as given here.
+Recently, Pappas--Rapoport \cite{PR21} made progress in the study of moduli spaces of $p$-adic shtukas and their relation to Shimura varieties, partially relying on a positive solution of the Scholze--Weinstein conjecture as given here.
 Let us now discuss our results in more detail.